 The History

 Many of the recipes go all the way back to the 1930’s.
 Many were so faded that they are no longer legible.
-It was a sign of the times that this was how they ate, what they celebrated with, and the many foods that they shared with others in the community.
-We decided to keep then after taking a long hard look at everything
+It was a sign of the times that this was what they ate, what they celebrated with, and the many foods that they shared with others in the community.

 There were many small, tiny cutouts from old magazines, clippings from old food boxes, and index cards that presumably had been copied from someone else in the community.
 Many of the note cards had the little label that states, From the Kitchen of _______________.
 They were all a product of their time.

-We collected all of the little recipe boxes, clippings, and the other handwritten cards and begin to sift through them.
+We organized all of the little recipe boxes, clippings, and the other handwritten cards into easy to locate pages.
 This is how we organize our recipes into binders that included:

 Main Dishes, Desserts, Breads, Dips, Salads, Appetizers.

-We organized them down as far we possibly could so that we are able to find most anything that we needed.
+We organized them down as far we possibly could so that we’re able to find most anything that we needed.
+The important thing to remember is to organize them how your family would like to find them.
 Part of this process was somewhat bitter-sweet.
 There were many other recipes from other family members that are no longer here.
 Having a little something from them that is handwritten is what I would call “preserving family history.”
 Many of the cards had been rolled into a typewriter, and included products that are no longer made.
-There is just something special about that time, or any other time in past where you were able to open a little window of time to see how they lived.
+There is something special about that time when you were able to open a little window of time to see how they lived.
 It’s special to be able to organize the recipes so that we can continue to pass them down to the next generations.

 Take the time…

 I encourage anyone that enjoys spending time in the kitchen to take a few minutes to write these things down.
 Make small little note cards for all of the recipes that you feed you family, or your children.
-Handwritten things down and knowing that you have a solid hard copy of a family favorite can be much more reassuring that throwing it up online.
-I think we can all agree that some things posted in the depths of the internet can east disappear or go missing at any time.
+Handwriting things down and knowing that you have a solid hard copy of a family favorite can be so reassuring.
+I think we can all agree that some things posted on the internet can east disappear at any time.

 Happy Clipping!